GRV96/assembly_training/README.md

 ./compile_asm hello_world.asm atmosphere.asm
 ```

-Alternatively, you can execute an assembly source file without leaving an
+Alternatively, you can execute an assembly program without leaving an
 executable by using bash script `exec_asm`.
 This one takes only one argument.
 Example:
 ```